aidc-toolkit/dev/README.md

 ## ESLint Configuration

 All AIDC Toolkit packages are expected to follow a common coding style (enforced by [ESLint](https://eslint.org/)), which implies that they all have the same ESLint configuration.
-This is supported by the [`eslint.config.template.ts` file](src/eslint.config.template.ts) in this package.
+This is supported by the [`eslint-config-template.ts` file](src/eslint-config-template.ts) in this package.
 Core changes should be managed in that file, with other packages declaring their own `eslint.config.js` file as follows:

 ```javascript